-Our new Community Resistance Network, powered by incredible volunteers, allows TLC to expand the range of direct legal services provided for the community.
+TLC’s Community Resistance Network, powered by incredible volunteers, allows TLC to expand the range of direct legal services provided for our community.

-Whether you’re interested in fielding requests that come in through our Legal Information Helpline (as a Helpline Volunteer), supporting our Trans Immigrant Defense Effort (as a TIDE Intake Volunteer), or providing resources to people who are incarcerated (as a Detention Project Volunteer), you will play a critical role in helping Transgender Law Center connect community members with information, resources, and legal representation.
+Whether you’re interested in fielding requests that come in through our Legal Information Helpline (as a Helpline Intake Volunteer), supporting our Trans Immigrant Defense Effort (as a TIDE Volunteer), or conducting research to update and expand the information we’re able to offer (as a Research Volunteer), you will play a critical role in helping Transgender Law Center connect community members with information, resources, and legal representation.

-All three positions are remote: commit to at least three hours a week, but volunteer from anywhere, on your own schedule.
+All three positions can be remote: commit to at least three hours a week, but volunteer from anywhere, on your own schedule.
 Find more information about the positions below the form.

 If you are an attorney and are interested in providing legal assistance, please join our Legal Resistance Network.

 1) Helpline Intake Volunteer

 TLC’s Legal Information Helpline provides basic information about laws that affect transgender people in the areas of employment, healthcare, civil rights, family law, and access to identity documents.
 Each year, TLC’s Legal Information Helpline receives over 2000 calls and emails from transgender and gender nonconforming community members and their families seeking legal information, resources, and referrals, and the number keeps growing.
 We rely on trained volunteers to meet this significant need.